fiefdx/MyNote/README.md

    # edit the configuration.yml file, before run it.
    # you can try to run MyNote.py or MyNoteGUI.py in terminal, check if error occur
    cd MyNote/app
+   # MyNote.py is a terminal application, MyNoteGUI.py is a GUI application(have a system tray icon) based on Wxpython
    python ./MyNote.py or python ./MyNoteGUI.py

    # run app/Install.sh